pankajupadhyay29/api-mocker/ReadMe.md

   `api-mock-proxy -p 8000 -t http://your.api.com`

   now your proxy server is ready at http://localhost:8000.
 Just use this URL in all client and you will get the response from http://your.api.com.
-Best part is, it will return mocked response if actual api is not working.
+The best part is, it will return a mocked response if actual API is not working.

 ### Available Options